gururajbhupal/ECE3400-Team15/Lab3/index.md

 ## Starting on a 660 Hz Tone and exploring the entire maze

 To implement this with out full code, we used a spin lock that would only allow the robot to start traversing the maze once the tone was played.
 In this code, we loop while we have not yet heard the audio signal.
-In the loop we check for the audio signal.

 ```
 /*Main code to run*/
 void loop() {
   ...
-  while (!detects_audio) { //UPDATE ONCE BUTTON OVERRIDE IS IN PLACE
+  while (!detects_audio) {
     audio_detection();
   }
   ...